-Subject to the provisions of the Concession Agreement and in consideration of the Company accepting the Concession and undertaking to perform and discharge its obligations in accordance with the terms, conditions and covenants set forth in this agreement, NHAI agrees and undertake to pay to the Concessionaire, on each Annuity Payment Date, the sum of Rs.5,418 Lakhs.

-The Company should not levy, demand or collect from or in respect of any vehicle or Person, for the use of Project Facilities, any sum whatsoever in the any sums on account of any such activity.
+- Subject to the provisions of the Concession Agreement and in consideration of the Company accepting the Concession and undertaking to perform and - discharge its obligations in accordance with the terms, conditions and covenants set forth in this agreement, NHAI agrees and undertake to pay to the Concessionaire, on each Annuity Payment Date, the sum of Rs.
+5,418 Lakhs. - The Company should not levy, demand or collect from or in respect of any vehicle or Person, for the use of Project Facilities, any sum whatsoever in the - The Company should not permit or allow any advertisement/hoarding or other commercial activity and should not be entitled to charge, collect or receive - any sums on account of any such activity.
 The Company agrees that unless otherwise provided in this Agreement, the project revenue shall consist of c Annuity only.